With another Division I commit, Treasure Valley quickly becoming hotbed for girls basketball

 Boyd chose Denver over offers from Idaho, Eastern Washington, Portland and Utah Valley.
 She said she picked the Pioneers of the Summit League because she fell in love with the downtown campus and the school’s business program.

-“It’s a super cool area with lots to do,” Boyd said.
+“It’s a super-cool area with lots to do,” Boyd said.
 “Their business program is in top 100 in the nation, and that’s something I’ve wanted to major in for a long time.
 So that kind of checked all the boxes for me.”

 Boyd led Eagle to the 5A state championship game each of the past two seasons, as well as a No. 25 national ranking this winter.
-The Mustangs went undefeated last season until falling to Post Falls in the championship game.
+The Mustangs went undefeated last season until falling to Post Falls in the state final.

 Boyd scored 7.9 points per game as a junior while adding 2.8 assists.
 She said Denver has recruited her as a combo shooting and point guard with a chance to play right away.